tnt-pham/StringMatcher/README.md

 ### ARGUMENTS
 - SEARCHSTRING
     - pattern that is to be searched
-    - should not contain newline characters (otherwise no occurrences)
+    - should not contain newline characters when searching a file or directory (otherwise no occurrences)
 - STRING
     - text that is searched for the search pattern
 - FILE